Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.5.0.0:
 - NEW FEATURE (Alban, Alex, JB): Fully comprehensive and integrated offline help file in English and Dutch.
+- NEW FEATURE (Alban): Add two buttons for "Send To back" and "Bring to Front"
 - NEW FEATURE (Alban): Add the Author tag in the XML files of the parts
 - NEW FEATURE (Alban): Add an auto-restart when the user change the language.
 - NEW FEATURE (Alban, Alex, JB): A lot of new parts in the library, and improvment of some old parts, in details: